for personal development & spiritual growth

 If we want freedom from these ‘negative’ subconscious influences we need to bring them up into the light of our conscious awareness and fully feel ‘now’ what we didn’t have the capacity to fully feel ‘back then’.
 Our adult consciousness is bigger and more developed than it was in childhood, so we easily have the capacity to experience and ‘digest’ the things that overwhelmed us back then.
 And fully experiencing those ‘parts’ – seeing, hearing and feeling their messages is all that is required to free ourselves from their ‘negative’ influence.
 Because once the message has been delivered, it can dissolve, and the part of us (piece of our soul) that carried it can re-integrate back into the wholeness of our being.
 This is often the most wonderful part of the process as we get to experience the peace, love and bliss of our soul – our true nature and our natural state.

-Please continue to explore this website to discover more about yourself and Self Discovery Coaching.
+Please continue to explore this website to discover more about yourself through Self Discovery.
 I particularly recommend the Blog Articles page, which contains a growing range of interesting and informative articles about Self Discovery, Consciousness, Human Nature, Wellbeing, Personal Development, Spiritual Awakening, Self Realisation, Non-Duality, Enlightenment, the Nature of Reality and the Meaning of Life.

 Who am I, really?